 Recommended article: The Business of APIs: What Product Managers Need to Plan For

-5. Cloud Applications
+Layer 5 – Cloud Applications

 Even if your smart device has its own display, your customer is very likely to use a cloud application as their main point of interaction with your solution.
-This allows them to have access to your smart devices anytime and anywhere, which is part of the point of having connected devices.
+This allows them to have access to your smart devices anytime and anywhere, which is part of the goal of having connected devices.

 Product Managers must understand your users and the “job to be done” of your product.
-When designing your end-user applications, it is very important to understand who is your user and what is their primary goal for using your product.
+When designing your end-user applications, it is very important to understand who is your user and what is their primary goal of using your product.
 Keep in mind that for Industrial IoT applications, you’ll probably have more than one user.

 Applications can also be divided into customer-facing versus internal apps.
 Customer-facing applications usually get the most attention, but in the case of IoT, internal applications are equally important.
-These includes applications to remotely provision and troubleshoot devices, monitor the health of your device fleet, report on performance and predictive maintenance, etc.
+These include applications to remotely provision and troubleshoot devices, monitor the health of your device fleet, report on performance and predictive maintenance, etc.

 These internal applications will require a deep understanding of your external and internal customers and will require the right prioritization and resourcing to make sure they don’t fall through the cracks.
 They are a key component of an IoT solution, so it’s the Product Manager’s responsibility to ensure they get done.